alvarosantamariagomez/sari/www/about.md

 Additionally, if using a *KF* fit, the initial state and the standard deviation of the process noise can be set for the trend and sinusoidal components (see the [<a href="#notes-on-the-kalman-filter" target="_self">notes</a>](#notes-on-the-kalman-filter) below).

 The fitted model will be represented by a red line on top of the original series and in the plot of the residuals with a zero value line.
-The fitted discontinuities will be represented by vertical red lines in the residual plot.
+The fitted offsets will be represented by vertical red lines in the residual plot.
+The `click & collect` option allows adding the epochs of the clicked points on the series plots automatically to the list of offset epochs in the fitted model.

 A fit summary will be shown on the visualization pannel on the right.
 In case of a *LS* fit, the summary will include the estimated values of the chosen model components, their formal uncertainty, their absolute [Student's t-test](https://en.wikipedia.org/wiki/Student%27s_t-test) statistic and their associated significance level, i.e., the probability of rejecting a true null hypothesis in which the parameter value is not significancly different from zero.
 The correlation between the model parameters is also provided on the visualization panel.